 EPRI provides guidance for MOV design calculations in Technical Report TR-106563, “Application Guide for Motor-Operated Valves in Nuclear Power Plants,” Volume 1: Gate and Globe Valves, and Volume 2: Butterfly Valves.
 The explanation of various MOV terms can be found in EPRI guidance and other documents.
 For example, valve factor may be used as part of the calculation of the thrust required to operate a gate or globe valve due to the differential pressure across the valve seat area.
 Stem factor is the ratio of the rotational torque of the actuator and the output thrust applied to a rising-stem valve, which depends on the stem dimensions and stem friction coefficient.
 Stem friction coefficient is the coefficient of friction between the threads of valve stem and the stem nut in the actuator.
 Load sensitive behavior (or the rate-of-loading effect) is a phenomenon related to the reduced actuator output that can occur when the valve is operated under dynamic conditions relative to static conditions.

 The following references will assist inspectors in their output capability calculations for MOV actuators.
-For example, the NRC staff discussed powered MOV actuator capability in IN 96-48, Supplement 1 (July 24, 1998), “Motor-Operated Valve Performance Issues,” which references Limitorque Technical Update 98-01 (updated by its Supplement 1).
-The NRC staff discussed direct current () powered MOV actuator capability in Regulatory Issue Summary (RIS) 2001-15 (August 1, 2001), “Performance of DC-Powered Motor-Operated Valve Actuators,” which references Boiling Water Reactor Owners Group (BWROG) Topical Report NEDC-32958, “BWR Owners Group DC Motor Performance Methodology - Predicting Capability and Stroke Time in DC Motor-Operated Valves.”
-As noted in RIS 2001-15, the NRC staff considers the BWROG methodology to be applicable to -powered MOVs in both BWR and pressurized water reactor nuclear power plants.
+For example, the NRC staff discussed alternating current (AC) powered MOV actuator capability in IN 96-48, Supplement 1 (July 24, 1998), “Motor-Operated Valve Performance Issues,” which references Limitorque Technical Update 98-01 (updated by its Supplement 1).
+The NRC staff discussed direct current (DC) powered MOV actuator capability in Regulatory Issue Summary (RIS) 2001-15 (August 1, 2001), “Performance of DC-Powered Motor-Operated Valve Actuators,” which references Boiling Water Reactor Owners Group (BWROG) Topical Report NEDC-32958, “BWR Owners Group DC Motor Performance Methodology - Predicting Capability and Stroke Time in DC Motor-Operated Valves.”
+As noted in RIS 2001-15, the NRC staff considers the BWROG methodology to be applicable to DC-powered MOVs in both BWR and pressurized water reactor nuclear power plants.

 As discussed in IN 2012-14, “Motor-Operated Valve Inoperable Due To Stem-Disc Separation,” the NRC staff indicated four acceptable methods a licensee could use to demonstrate the design-basis capability of safety-related MOVs during GL 89-10 program inspections.
 The four methods, in descending order of acceptability, were: